Overview on future skills

 - Madrasa - the eLearning platform

-The UAE launched Madrasa, a free eLearning platform that provides 5,000 free Arabised videos in general science, math, biology, chemistry and physics.
+The UAE launched Madrasa, a free eLearning platform that provides 5,000 free videos translated in Arabic covering the subjects of general science, math, biology, chemistry and physics.
 The initiative aims to create a new generation of qualified Arab researchers, scientists, innovators and inventors capable of building knowledge-based societies.
-The platform also establishes the foundations of self-learning and methodology, along with the traditional educational institution.
+The platform also establishes the foundations of self-learning methodology, along with the traditional educational institution.

 - The UAE Hackathon